ajskateboarder/scratch-git/README.md

 .vscode/debug.sh
 ```

-Alternatively, if you are using VSCode, there is a build task you can configure to run with <kbd>Ctrl+Shift+B</kbd>.
+Alternatively, if you are using VSCode, there is a build task you can configure to run with `Ctrl+Shift+B`.

 ## Commit specification